andreeacristiana/PortfolioProjects/README.md

 ## **1. Covid Data Project**

-This is a project where I explore data and create dashboards.
+This is a project where I do exploratory data analysis and create dashboards.

 [source](https://ourworldindata.org/covid-deaths)

-The data that I used is from early 2020 to mid 2022.
+The data used is from early 2020 to mid 2022.

 My SQL queries use temp tables and views to show:
 - Total Global Covid Cases vs population